Volunteer at the Festival of Nature

 Volunteering with Festival of Nature is a great way to gain experience, meet new people and develop your skills.
 Across the program of events there are three main roles each involving a variety of tasks.

-To get all the latest information sign up to our volunteers mailing list.
+To get all the latest information on volunteering sign up to our volunteers mailing list.

 You will be the smiling face of the Festival, supporting exhibitors, workshop leaders and Festival staff to deliver exciting content at events and engage people with our five key calls to action.
 You’ll need enthusiasm and passion for talking to people face-to-face about the natural world.